Corelle Profile: Spice O' Life (1981)

 * - one dark green band

-A wide selection of clear Pyrex containers with patterned lids was offered in Spice O' Life.
+An assortment of clear Pyrex Store 'N' See containers was produced in Spice O' Life.

 Soup/cereal bowls (18 oz).
 The coloured band is dark olive green.